mikecamilleri/mikecamilleri.github.io/_posts/2017-03-23-an-iot-platform-built-around-rethinkdb.md

 ### A homeowner is interested in recording exterior temperature.

-1. The homeowner, through one of the modules that provide an admin interface, configures an appropriate feature on an appropriate device to take temperature readings a some interval.
+1. The homeowner, through one of the modules that provide an admin interface, configures an appropriate feature on an appropriate device to take temperature readings at some interval.
 This works similarly to the example above
-2. The gateway that the device is attached to, writes the temperature values to the `values` table at the specified intervals.
+2. The gateway that the device is attached to writes the temperature values to the `values` table at the specified intervals.

 ### A homeowner wants some devices in his home to enter a certain state when an alarm is triggered.